wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 ### APPLICATION_REPOSITORY_PASSWORD

 This is the password for the APPLICATION_REPOSITORY_USERNAME or the application repository user.
 This is the password for your user account with your git provider.
-If the application repositories are public (be careful not to expose sensitive credentials if you make your application repos public), then a password is not needed in which case this value must be precisely written or set to **"none"**
+If the application repositories are public, then a password is not needed in which case this can be set to "".

 -----